AaronCreor/AaronCreor/README.md

 - 🎓 M.S. in **Computer Science** (in progress) — University of Texas at Austin
 - 🎓 B.S. in **Computer Information Systems** — University of the Fraser Valley
 - 💼 Currently working as **Software Developer II** at Jim Pattison Food Group
-- 🧠 Focused on building reliable, maintainable, and scalable systems

 ---